tech-cheat-sheet/shared-knowledge/Comptia_0_Network+_Notes.md

 - **Modularity**: Each layer can evolve independently.
 - **Interoperability**: Devices from different vendors can communicate.
 - **Troubleshooting**: Helps isolate network issues by layer.
-## 1.2 Compare and contrast networking appliances, applications, and functions.
+## 1.2 Compare and contrast networking appliances, applications, and functions
 Networking components can be deployed as **physical hardware** or **virtual software-based solutions**.
 Each serves a specific role in managing, securing, and optimizing network traffic and resources.
 ### 🧱 Physical vs. Virtual Appliances
 | Type         | Description                                                                 | Pros                                                  | Cons                                                  |